 How local councils are growing the cooperative economy

-Cllr Louise Gittins, Chair of the Co-operative Councils’ Innovation Network and Leader of Cheshire West & Chester Council; Cllr Mike Stubbs, Vice Chair of CCIN Values & Principles Board and Newcastle-Under-Lyme Borough Councillor; Cllr Matthew Brown, Leader, Preston City Council; and Cllr Ajaz Rehman, Cabinet Member for Inclusive Economies at Oxford City Council
+Cllr Louise Gittins, Chair of the Co-operative Councils’ Innovation Network and Leader of Cheshire West & Chester Council; Cllr Mike Stubbs, Newcastle-Under-Lyme Borough Council and Vice Chair of CCIN Values & Principles Board; Cllr Matthew Brown, Leader, Preston City Council; and Cllr Ajaz Rehman, Cabinet Member for Inclusive Economies at Oxford City Council

-The Co-operative Councils’ Innovation Network (CCIN) is a Network of Councils committed to finding better ways of working for, and with, local people for the benefit of their community using the co-operative values and principles.
-We have 132 Members and Supporters across the UK and our Members represent 10.5m citizens and control an £18bn budget.
-Join this session to find out more about what we are doing.
+The Co-operative Councils’ Innovation Network (CCIN) is committed to finding better ways of working for, and with, local people for the benefit of their community using the co-operative values and principles.
+It has 132 Members and Supporters across the UK and its Members represent 10.5m citizens and control an £18bn budget.
+Join this session to find out more about the work they are doing.

 Our Malawi Partnership – Principle Six in action

-Charlotte Castille, Central Co-op; Jane Avery, Central Co-op; Dr Sarah Alldred, The Co-operative College
+Charlotte Castille, Head of Digital Marketing, Membership & PR, Central Co-op; Jane Avery, Director, Central Co-op; Dr Sarah Alldred, Head of International Partnerships, The Co-operative College

 A remarkable initiative that demonstrates what can be achieved when Principle 6 is put into action, this session is all about 'Our Malawi Partnership' and how co-operatives can further strengthen this life-changing collaborative project.
 Launched during Co-operatives Fortnight 2022 and led by Central Co-op, Our Malawi Partnership creates trading opportunities for Malawian producer co-operatives, while also returning some of the profits back into a cohesive Malawi Development Plan, co-created and implemented by the Co-operative College and Malawi Federation of Co-operatives.